PhoxDesign/phoxdesign.co.nz/Services.md

 All our websites are designed and built to be fully responsive.

-Contact us today to discuss how Phox can work with your business.
+**Contact us** today to discuss how Phox can work with your business.

+---

 <form id="contactform" method="POST">
     <input type="text" name="name" placeholder="Your name">